Minnkhantkyaw/terraform-beginner/README.md

 We'll be using a provider for AWS as that's the cloud platform we'll be using.
 You can find the registry here: [Terraform Registry](https://registry.terraform.io/browse/providers)

 Terraform also provides templates called moduals.
-So you don't have to build some things your self, you can use moduals to do some of the work.
+So you don't have to build some things your self, youh hu can use moduals to do some of the work.
 [Terraform Modulas](https://registry.terraform.io/browse/modules)

 #### Using the TF random provier and creating a random name-string